lgoyes/BookNotes/CleanAgile-RobertMartin.md

 * Business Analysts specify the happy paths
 * QA's role is to write the unhappy paths.
     * QA are deeply technical people who can foresee all the strange and bizarre things that users are going to do to the system.

+#### QA

+* QA are not testers on the back end of the project.
+They are specifiers, operating at the front end of the project.
+* QA provide early input to the development team to prevent errors and omissions, instead of supplying late feedback.
+* QA must inject quality into the start of each iteration, rather than measuring lack of compliance at the end.

+#### Losing the Tests at the End

+* Under pressure, QA simply bypasses all the regression tests.
+QA only tests the new features.

+#### The QA Disease

+* If QA is finding lots of defects, they are clearly doing their job well.
+Thus, defects are considered a good thing.
+* Who else benefits from defects?
+Developers who need to meet the schedule deadlines.

+#### Developers are the testers

+* QA writes the acceptance tests for the stories in an iteration.
+But QA does not run those tests.
+It's the programmer'sjob to verify that the system passes the tests.

+#### Continuous Build

+* The programmers will automate that process by setting up a Continuos Build server. this server will simply run all the tests in the system, including unit tests and all acceptance tests, every thime any programmer checks in a module.

+### Whole Team

+* The customer is a metaphor for someone who understand the needs of the users.
+* In scrum, the customer is called the Product Owner.
+This is the person who chooses stories, sets priorities, and provides immediate feedback.
+* When the Whole Team (managers, testers, technical writers, programmers, etc) sits together in the same space, magic can happen.
+Some accidental synergy occurs.

+#### Co-Location

+#### Co-location alternatives

+* The ability to send megabits of source-code around the world is not quite the same as having a team of co-located customers and programmers

+#### Working Remotely from Home

+* No matter how electronically connected the team is, they are still not together in the same space.
+This puts the people working from home at a distinct disadvantage.
+* A team that is mostly co-located but has a member or two who work from home, one or two days per week, will likely not notice any significant impediment.

+## 3. Team Practices.

+### Metaphor

+* In order for the team to communicate effectively, they require a constrained and disciplineed vocabulary of terms and concepts.
+* A metaphor relates a project to something else about which the teams have common knowledge.
+* We called those buffers garbage trucks, running back and forth between the producer of the garbage and the dum.
+We were saying that our customers were garbage merchants.
+* A metaphor can provide a vocabulary that allows the team to communicate efficiently.
+On the other hand, some metaphor are silly to the points of being offensive to the customer.

+#### Domain-Driven Design

+* Ubiquitous Language is the name that should be given to the Metaphor practice.
+* What the team needs is a model of the problem domain, which is described by a vocabulary that everyone (programmers, QA, customers, managers, users) agrees on.
+* Data Disctionaries: simple representation of the data manipulated by the application and the process that manipulated that data.
+* The ubiquitous language is used in all parts of the project.
+The business uses it.
+The developers use it.
+QA uses it.
+Devops use it.
+It is a thread of consistency that interconnects the entire project during every phase of its lifecycle.

+### Sustainable Pace